2015 alex rumford 2015 alex rumford

 The discussion about Charlotte Proudman had me thinking.
 Not about how inappropriate the comment was, nor the misuse of LinkedIn, or sexism.
 I wondered whether it's even possible to separate a good photograph from a good subject.
 Not to say the images below are good or not, but to argue that the subject matter often has a bearing on it.

-I have photos of John Sergeant and Arlene Phillips on my website.
+I have photos of Jamie Oliver and Chiwetel Ejiofor on my portrait page.
 To be quite honest, I'm not sure if they're very particularly strong images, but they do suggest access, which can equate to experience or skill.
 Hence, portfolio.

 Similarly, many sports photographers might have shots of Usain Bolt/Mo Farah/Jessica Ennis/Oscar Pistorius shot from the end of the race track, crossing the finish line and winning the final.
-Even though these photos are far from unique and possibly not very exciting*, their value is in their fame and recognisability (which comes from newsworthiness).
-They show how - like the athletes they depict - the photographer is at the very top of his or her profession.
+Even though these photos are far from unique and possibly not very exciting*, some of their value is in their fame and recognisability (which comes from newsworthiness).
+They show how - like the athletes they depict - the photographer is at the very top of her or his profession.

 As for newsworthiness, we have etched in our collective consciousness innumerable images depicting great tragedy or joy, and never really consider or care whether they're 'good' from any other viewpoint (technical, artistic, creative etc.), but only see them as records of historic fact, and therefore as powerful photographs.